dododuoduo/happy-hour-cinema-ticket-booking/README.md

 # happy-hour-cinema-ticket-booking
 A ticket booking app for the Happy Hour Cinema.
-The app allow the customers to select seats and cancel the booking.
+The app allows the customers to select seats and cancel the booking.